 There are no formal entry requirements to this qualification, but as a requirement for this program, Holmesglen requires all learners to be engaged in an Electrical Fitting Apprenticeship.
-You must be signed up as an Apprentice with your chosen employer and have a Delta number stating Holmesglen is your selected training provider.
+You must be signed up as an Apprentice with your chosen employer and have selected Holmesglen as your selected training provider.

 Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and a pre-training interview.
 These will assist with determining your suitability to the course, verify your training plan, and identify any learning support needs.

 Please refer to our coronavirus update page to view current vaccine requirements.

 Recognition of prior learning